 What is your policy about students from red list countries?

 This is another great question.
 If you’re coming from a red list country to the UK for The University of Law, you will have to go into the ten day hotel quarantine, as per government guidelines.
 However, we do offer students some support during this process.
 This includes £1,000 off your tuition fees to help towards the costs of the quarantining in the red list hotels.
-You can find out more on our Covid-19 webpage.
-This information is accurate at the time of the event and writing, but please refer to the Covid-19 webpage or contact us on 0808 301 9834 for the most up-to-date information on Clearing through Covid.
+This information is accurate at the time of the event and writing, but please contact us on 0800 289 997 for the most up-to-date information on Clearing through Covid.

 Would I be at a disadvantage if I study a BTEC science or health and social rather than A-level?